mhwachter/rm_econometrics/Questions.md

 - Cristian: Theory
     - Should I try a simulation with normally distributed regressors or uniformly distributed is enough?
     - What happens under different penalties?
         - According to literature prediction does not improve.
+This simulation still needs to be done.
+Did Marcel figured out how to model the penalties from Springler codes ?
     - How should we defined the tunning parameter (lambda)?
     - How do glmnet package manage deliver results for OLS under          high-dimensionality ?
 - Marcel: Simulation